WildGums/WildGums.OpenSource/src/orc.controls/openfilepicker.md

 Property name|Description
 -|-
-BaseDirectory|Gets or sets file searc directory.
+BaseDirectory|Gets or sets directory path that will be displayed when open file dialog open.
-Filter|Gets or sets file filter.
+Filter|Gets or sets filter string that determines what types of files are displayed from the open file dialog.
 LabelWidth|Gets or sets label width.
 LabelText|Gets or sets label content.
 SelectedFile|Gets or sets selected file path.

 ## How to use

 Specify label text and width and bind a file path to the `SelectedFile` property.
-Also you can specify file filer.
+Also you can specify file filter.
 ```
 <orc:OpenFilePicker LabelText="OpenFilePicker control"
                     LabelWidth="150"